2021 update: Wis. Stat. sec. 947.014 prohibits swatting

 Charged with swatting?
 Contact a top Milwaukee criminal defense attorney.

-Indeed, you’re only guilty if you’re convicted.
+You are not guilty unless convicted.
 Correspondingly, as this article shows, our criminal defense attorneys understand how complex situations like these are.
 There are numerous charges that an individual who commits swatting faces.

 For those very reasons, we believe that hiring an excellent defense lawyer is crucial.
-Finally, contact Meyer Van Severen, S.C. for swatting representation.
+Finally, contact Van Severen Law Office for swatting representation.
 We answer phones 24/7 at (414) 270-0202.